Thorlabs/Insights_and_Applications/Tracking Solar Telescope/Design Files/README.md

 </ul>
-An excel sheet is availble as well: Motorized Tracking Assembly.xls
+An excel sheet is available as well: Motorized 'Tracking Assembly.xls'